Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Definitions

 \section{Definitions}

-We will mostly be interested in signals of length $T$ and they will mostly be defined on the interval $[0,T]$ or on $[-T/2,T/2]$.
+We will mostly be interested in signals of length $T$ defined on the interval $[0,T]$ or on $[-T/2,T/2]$.
 The usual Lebesgue spaces of complex-valued functions on the interval are denoted by $L^p(0,T)$ and on the real line by $L^p(\R)$, with $1 \leq p \leq \infty$.
 The corresponding discrete spaces of infinitely long complex-valued vectors defined over the integers are denoted by $l^p(\Z)$.
-The important regularity properties of functions for the interval are as follows.

 \begin{definition} Function $f: [0,T] \rightarrow \C$ is of \textit{bounded variation}, i.e. $f \in BV[0,T]$, if its \textit{total variation} is finite, i.e.

 where $t_k$, $k = 0,1,\ldots,N$ is a partition of the interval $[0,T]$ and the supremum is taken over all possible partitions $\mathcal{P}$ (of any number $N$ of points) of $[0,T]$. \end{definition}